A topic from the subject of Biochemistry in Chemistry.

 Membranes are composed primarily of lipids, proteins, and carbohydrates.

 • Lipids: Phospholipids form the bilayer structure that provides the basic framework of the membrane.
-Cholesterol helps regulate membrane fluidity.
+The phospholipid bilayer is amphipathic, meaning it has both hydrophilic (water-loving) heads and hydrophobic (water-fearing) tails.
+Cholesterol, a type of steroid, helps regulate membrane fluidity.
+Its presence influences the packing of phospholipids and thus membrane permeability.

-• Proteins: Membrane proteins are embedded in the lipid bilayer and perform specific functions such as transport, signaling, and adhesion.
+• Proteins: Membrane proteins are embedded in the lipid bilayer and perform specific functions such as transport (channels and carriers), signaling (receptors), and cell adhesion.
+These proteins can be integral (spanning the membrane) or peripheral (associated with one side of the membrane).

-• Carbohydrates: Carbohydrates are attached to lipids and proteins on the extracellular surface of membranes, forming the glycocalyx, which is involved in cell recognition and adhesion.
+• Carbohydrates: Carbohydrates are attached to lipids (glycolipids) and proteins (glycoproteins) on the extracellular surface of membranes, forming the glycocalyx.
+The glycocalyx is involved in cell recognition, adhesion, and protection.

 Membrane Function

-• Barrier: Membranes prevent the diffusion of molecules and ions across, maintaining cellular integrity and compartmentalization.
+• Barrier: Membranes prevent the free diffusion of many molecules and ions across them, maintaining cellular integrity and compartmentalization.
+This selective permeability is crucial for maintaining homeostasis.

-• Cell recognition and adhesion: Glycocalyx carbohydrates play a role in cell-cell interactions, facilitating recognition and adhesion.
+• Cell recognition and adhesion: Glycocalyx carbohydrates play a crucial role in cell-cell interactions, facilitating recognition and adhesion.
+This is important for tissue formation and immune responses.

 Membrane Fluidity

-Membranes are fluid and can move laterally.
-Fluidity is regulated by lipid composition, temperature, and membrane proteins.
+Membranes are fluid and their components can move laterally within the bilayer.
+Fluidity is regulated by lipid composition (length and saturation of fatty acid tails), temperature, and membrane proteins.
+Increased temperature generally increases fluidity, while longer, saturated fatty acid tails decrease fluidity.

 Conclusion